KLMmotion/KernalMind-OmniGripper-Control-Examples/README_EN.md

 - Basic functional debugging of OmniGripper
 - Direct control of the gripper via USB
-- Control of the gripper through FuXi robotic arm pass-through
+- Control of the gripper through TJFX robotic arm pass-through
 - System integration and application development in a ROS environment